 The world’s highest mountains attract hikers who spend a fortune to toil their way to the summits.
 Tourists spend between 35,000 and 100,000 dollars on Mount Everest’s packages.

 Climbing the highest mountain in the world costs a lot of time too.
 It takes up to five days to get to the base camp from the Nepalese side.
 At the camp, they pitch tents for weeks acclimating to low-density air and exercising.
 From there, they spend about two months hiking to and from the summit.
 Slower hikers need up to 85 days to complete the round trip.
-To put this into perspective, a slow hiker who starts climbing today will be back in 2021.
 Mount Everest’s round trip is insanely long, ridiculously expensive and extremely strenuous.

 At some point, they hold branches of trees and pull themselves higher and higher.
 During the last fifty meters or so, they hold ropes and heave themselves upwards.
 The ropes are tied to wooden stands planted on the ground.